Get 80% off your plan for your first 3 months*

 Is accumulated depreciation a current liability?

-Current liabilities are short-term debts due within 12 months, whereas accumulated depreciation lowers the book value of an asset over time; it isn't an amount owed that you have to repay.
+Current liabilities are short-term debts due within 12 months.
+Accumulated depreciation lowers an asset's book value over time and isn't an amount you owe or need to repay.

 Here's more about current and non-current liabilities.